A silent protest against CAB by the Muslims

 The protesters later handed over a memorandum of their demand to the resident deputy collector.

-They said the CAA is not only anti-Muslims, but also against the people of other religions.
+They said the CAA is not only anti-Muslims but also against the people of other religions.

 Apart from different Muslim organisations, members of other religions and leaders of different political parties, including the Congress, the NCP and the CPI, took part in the demonstration.